-Our insurance coverage on our properties may be inadequate.
+Our insurance coverage on our properties may be inadequate or may become inadequate.

-As of March 25, 2003, we carry comprehensive insurance on all of our properties, including insurance for liability, fire, flood and rental loss.
+As of March 10, 2004, we carry comprehensive insurance on all of our properties, including insurance for liability, fire, flood, and rental loss.
 We also carry earthquake insurance on all of our properties in California and environmental insurance on most of our properties.
 These earthquake and environmental policies contain coverage limitations.
-We believe this coverage is of the type and amount customarily obtained for or by an owner of real property assets.
+We believe this coverage is of the type and amount customarily obtained for or by an owner of real property assets and that the coverage is sufficient to adequately insure the properties.
 We intend to obtain similar insurance coverage on subsequently acquired properties.

 As a consequence of the September 11, 2001 terrorist attacks and other significant losses incurred by the insurance industry, the availability of insurance coverage has decreased and the prices for insurance have increased.
-As a result, we may be unable to renew or duplicate our current insurance coverage in adequate amounts or at reasonable prices.
+As a result, we may be unable to renew or duplicate our current insurance coverage in adequate amounts or at reasonable prices when the policies expire.
 In addition, insurance companies may no longer offer coverage against certain types of losses, such as losses due to terrorist acts and toxic mold, or, if offered, the expense of obtaining these types of insurance may not be justified.
 We therefore may cease to have insurance coverage against certain types of losses and/or there may be decreases in the limits of insurance available.
 If an uninsured loss or a loss in excess of our insured limits occurs, we could lose all or a portion of the capital we have invested in a property, as well as the anticipated future revenue from the property, but still remain obligated for any mortgage debt or other financial obligations related to the property.
 We cannot guarantee that material losses in excess of insurance proceeds will not occur in the future.
 If any of our properties were to experience a catastrophic loss, it could seriously disrupt our operations, delay revenue and result in large expenses to repair or rebuild the property.
 Also, due to inflation, changes in codes and ordinances, environmental considerations and other factors, it may not be feasible to use insurance proceeds to replace a building after it has been damaged or destroyed.
 Events such as these could adversely affect our results of operations and our ability to meet our obligations, including distributions to our shareholders.